sfitzpatrickchapman/sfitzpatrickchapman/README.md

 ### Hello there! 👋

-My name is Scott Fitzpatrick and I am computer science graduate at Chapman University.
-I graduated in May 2022 and am currently working as a reserach assistant/Unity developer for a motion data application built off of Google Tiltbrush.
+My name is Scott Fitzpatrick and I recently graduated from Chapman University with a computer science degree in May 2022.
+During this summer, I worked as a research assistant/Unity developer to create research-capable visualization software for VR motion data.

-- :mag_right: My primary interests are animation programming, computer graphics, game development, and general software development.
+- :mag_right: My primary interests are game engines, computer graphics, game development, and general software development.
-- 🖥️ I am currently working on 3D character rigging/animation within Blender, animation systems within Unity, and C++ skills.
+- 🖥️ I am currently working on a Unity music visualizer that uses MIDI tracks as input instead of general audio files.
-- 🌱 I’m currently learning computer graphics, database management, and compiler construction.
+- 🌱 I am actively expanding my knowledge about Unity's capabilities as not only a game engine but a sandbox for a variety of applications.
-- 💬 Ask me about color grading/lighting, Blender, linear algebra, and C++.
+- 💬 Ask me about Unity, Blender, and C#.
 - 📫 How to reach me: scott@fitzpatrick.net
 - ⚡ Fun fact: English is my second language and C++ is my first.